ImHungryHi/ways_to_sort/README.md

 ### Origin file
 `
 Twas brillig and the slithy toves did gyre and gimble in the wabe.
-All mimsy were the borooves and the mome raths outgrabe.
+All mimsy were the borogoves and the mome raths outgrabe.
 `

 ### Target file